logoAcademy

 Enter the Signature of the Message.

 Congrats on going through the exercise and experiencing hands-on how we can utilize Signature Aggregation.
-You will see in the next chapter about Avalanche Warp Messaging; how Mutli-Signature schemes can enable secure and efficient cross-Subnet communication.
+You will see in the next chapter about Avalanche Warp Messaging; how Mutli-Signature schemes can enable secure and efficient cross-L1 communication.

 On this page